VoylinsGamedevJourney/gozen/SECURITY.md

 ## Reporting a Vulnerability

-Report vulnerabilities as issues and we will try fixing them as soon as possible.
+Report vulnerabilities to voylinslife@gmail.com and we will try fixing them as soon as possible.
 Of course if you think you could fix it by yourself you are also free to open up a pull request.